* Those members who are also members of the Executive Committee are marked with an asterisk.

 Ruth is developing Usdaw’s work on young parents and carers, linking in with the TUC’s Reaching Out to Young Workers project.

 Kevin Courtney was elected as General Secretary of the National Union of Teachers on 15 July 2016.
 Prior to that, Kevin was elected as Deputy General Secretary on 28 January 2010.
-He has been active in the Union for the past 26 years, first as a school rep and for the last 20 years as the NUT Secretary for Camden.
-He was elected onto the National Executive for Inner London in 2006.
+On 1st September 2017 the NUT amalgamated with the ATL to become the NEU – the National Education Union.
+Kevin is now Joint General Secretary of the NEU along with Dr Mary Bousted.

 Kevin was born and educated in Pontypridd, Wales where he attended Trefforest Primary and Coedy-Lan Comprehensive.
 He went on to study physics at Imperial College, London and began his teaching career in the physics department at Camden school for Girls in 1983, where he taught until becoming the NUT branch secretary in 1990.